Identity and Access Management

 Assign the above role to a team using an access policy at the account scope.

-A team requires access to one workspace to read plan outputs and state files.Assign the system role account-min-access to the team as an account access policy.
+A team requires access to one workspace to read plan outputs and state files.Assign the system role environment-min-access to the team as an environment access policy.

 Create a custom role with permissions plans:read-json-output, state-versions:read, workspaces:read.